uktrade/update-supply-chain-information/README.md

 Refer to the tool's docs for more info on the flags used.

-### Automated accessibility testing:
-The project uses the [cypress-axe](https://github.com/component-driven/cypress-axe) package which allows for the automation of accessibility testing within tests written with cypress.

-To add accessibility testing to a cypress spec:
-- Add the command `cy.injectAxe()` after wherever `cy.visit(url)` is called.
-This injects the axe-core runtime into the page being tested.
-- Add a test to check for accessibility issues on a page using the command `cy.runA11y()`.
-This will output details of any accessibility violations into a table in the terminal where cypress is running.

 ## Adding Black pre-commit hook

 - Generate your pre-commit hooks by running `pre-commit install`.
-- When commiting your files, there will be output from Black saying your file has failed, which kickstarts the autocorrector.
+- When committing your files, there will be output from Black saying your file has failed, which kickstarts the autocorrector.
 - Stage the files again with the Black corrections, and commit.

 ## Integrations